Huawei Announces Safe City Compact Solution to Protect Citizens in Small and Medium Cities

 Safe City Compact Solution Helps Small and Medium Cities Drive Urban Safety

-With the increasing frequency of crime, terrorism and natural disasters, public safety has become a critical issue for global cities including those with small and medium sized populations.
-Protecting citizens’ lives and properties means building safe city systems that address a wide range of risks.
+Following the success of Huawei’s C-C4ISR Safe City Solution, the new Safe City Compact solution focus on the requirements of global cities with small and medium sized populations.
 While facing many of the same safety challenges as larger cities, small and medium cities are struggling to increase safety and security on limited resources.

 To address this challenge, Huawei has developed a Safe City Compact Solution to help cities with 100,000 to 500,000 citizens quickly create a safe environment and keep pace with evolving threats.
 Based on a cloud architecture, this compact, converged and intelligent solution will deliver core safe city capabilities such as Converged & Visualized Command, Intelligent Video Cloud and Multimedia Critical Communication.
 Modular in nature, it also supports flexible assembly and easy software integration through plug-and-play.
 The solution has been successfully deployed in Chile, Colombia, and Philippines.